Why not ditch ‘perfect’ veggies on International Day of Awareness of Food Loss and Waste?

 The power of the supermarkets and their aesthetic standards have been blamed for this wastage.
 Much of the unwanted produce is ploughed back into fields or sent to landfill.

 However, 2022 brought a new reason to embrace imperfect crops.
 Europe's unusually hot summer led UK supermarkets Lidl and Waitrose to start selling drought-stunted fruit and vegetables in support of farmers.

 With climate change likely to usher in hotter weather in coming years, wonky veg may become the norm rather than a choice.

 Consumers need to change their perceptions of 'ugly' vegetables

 While supermarkets shoulder a lot of the blame for food waste, the views of consumers need to shift too.

-Participants in the study expressed consistent dislike for bunches with any ugly carrots, and they also stated that they wanted to pay less for imperfect ones too.
+Participants in the study expressed consistent dislike for packets containing any ugly carrots, and they also stated that they wanted to pay less for imperfect ones.

-Interestingly though, consumers at farmers markets were much more willing to buy less than perfect bunches when they had green leaves attached.
+Interestingly though, consumers at farmers markets were much more willing to buy less than perfect carrots when they had green leaves attached.

 This may reveal that these shoppers are expecting carrots to look more as if they have come ‘straight out of the ground’ instead of the pre-washed and sometimes even pre-chopped veg found in supermarkets.